lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 Some cards have a burn option icon.
 This icon means that a Methuselah who does not control a minion that meets the requirements of this card may discard it during *any* Methuselah’s unlock phase and replace it.
 Each Methuselah is limited to one such discard each unlock phase.
-For each card and title you are contesting, you must choose to yield or to pay to contest it.

 ##### Contested Cards